 To be fair, a quick Amazon search reveals lots of diet books for religious types.
 Your Muslim Cookbook has the ‘famous bean pie’.
 There is Eternal Food for Hindus and Buddhists.
 Not to be outdone by other Christians, the Mormons have their Mormon Cookery.
 For the brave there is Food and Adimu of the Cuban’s Santeria (in English).
 It purports to have many fine recipes and instructions for sacrificing animals and using or eating their entrails.

 I’m instantly suspicious when I see anything natural and normal tagged as religious.
 There will be quackery or money involved.
 Someone is going to try to convince me that the laws of physics don’t really apply here or that this is the way god wants you to do it.
 See?
 It says so right here.
 Ugh.

 Deep breath.
 Okay.
-I put the poison away and encourage health and happiness in any way you can get it.
 If you need Siva or Daniel or aliens hiding behind comets to help you improve health then go for it.
 But my advice is to forget the Daniel Plan and it’s ilk – this is just a money making scheme.
 And I have all the advice you need and you don’t even need to pray for it.
 It comes from Michael Pollan and sums up everything good about food, nutrition, and health:

 Eat food.
 Less of it.
 Mostly plants.

 Thanks so much for reading.
 Be sure to add your email above to receive notification of more posts.
 Please do leave comments and, if you like the post, please pass it on by using one of the share buttons.